 You may want to consult with an employment attorney or union representative if you think you have protections available through an employment contract or a collective bargaining agreement.
-Most employees don't have any such protections since they are hired at will, which means they can be fired at any time without prior notice.
+However, many employees don't have these protections, as they are hired at will, which means they can be fired at any time without prior notice.

 You should immediately spring into job search mode if you aren't sure that your job is safe.
 This means updating your resume to include the latest information about your current position.
-Also, make sure that your LinkedIn profile is complete (including recommendations) and up-to-date.
+Also, make sure that your LinkedIn profile is complete—including recommendations—and up-to-date.
 Start to scour job listings and apply for at least seven jobs each week, if possible.
-Here are tips on how to start a job search.

 - Identify potential companies of interest and look for job postings on their website.
-Also, send a letter of interest and resume to managers of relevant departments whether a job seems to be available or not.
+Also, send a letter of interest and resume to managers of relevant departments regardless of current job availability.

-- Launch a vigorous networking campaign by reaching out to contacts through your family/friends network, college alumni and members of professional groups to which you belong.
+- Launch a vigorous networking campaign by reaching out to contacts through your family, friends, and colleagues, college alumni, and members of professional groups to which you belong.

-- Use social media to identify additional prospects like members of groups on LinkedIn.
+- Use social media to identify additional prospects such as group members on LinkedIn.
 Approach as many contacts as possible for informational consultations.